Colin Wallace: Clockwork Orange

 "There is absolutely no doubt at all that a few, a very few, malcontents in MI5... a lot of them like Peter Wright who were rightwing, malicious and had serious personal grudges – gave vent to these and spread damaging malicious stories about that Labour government."

 On 20 March 1975, Hugh Mooney, a member of the top secret Information Research Department run by the Foreign and Commonwealth Office, wrote a memo to his superiors claiming that the former Head of Army Intelligence in Northern Ireland told him that Wallace "had been one of his best sources."
 MI5 accused Wallace of leaking information to the press about William McGrath, the leader of the Loyalist paramilitary group Tara, who had been sexually abusing children at the Kincora Boys' Home.
 However, official records later showed that he had been instructed by his superiors to draw the attention of the press to McGrath's activities.

 Mooney also gave an interview to the Sunday Correspondent on 18 March 1990 about Wallace's attempts to expose the sexual abuse at Kincora.
 The Sunday Correspondent report said:

 Mooney also admitted that Mr Wallace had told him about the above sex scandal at the Kincora boys home in Belfast - casting further doubt on Government claims that the security forces had no knowledge of the long-running rape and buggery of children in care.

 'I do know he mentioned it.
 He was dropping it in and feeling his way.
 He kept pushing it.
 But I could never understand why.
 I thought it was totally irrelevant to our concerns.
 I did get the feeling he was pushing this.'

 On 21 February 2019, Wallace wrote to the then Secretary of State for Northern Ireland, Karen Bradley MP, and provided her with documentary evidence that three of the official inquiries into the abuses at Kincora had deliberately misled Parliament.
 He also queried why the investigations had failed to interview key, identified witnesses from the Intelligence Services.
-His comments and questions remain unanswered.